Mowi ASA – Annual report – 31 December 2022

 Cost: For the estimation of future costs, there is uncertainty with regard to feed prices, other input costs and biological development.
-Marine Harvest measures cost deviations vs. budget as part of the follow up of business units.
+Mowi measures cost deviations vs. budget as part of the follow up of business units.
 Excluding special situations (incidents etc.), the deviations in costs vs budgets are normally limited for a group of sites, although individual sites might show deviations.
-The estimation of costs influences the biomass value through the recognized fair value adjustment in the statements of comprehensive income and financial position (calculated as fair value less accumulated biological costs).
+The estimation of costs influences the biomass value through the recognised fair value adjustment in the statements of comprehensive income and financial position (calculated as fair value less accumulated biological costs).

 The market price risk is reduced through fixed price/volume customer contracts and financial contracts, as well as our downstream integration as explained in Note 13.

 Climate Risk : Climate risk is included in the assessment for calculating the Fair value of live fish.
 Due to the short time period relevant for the Fair value uplift (maximum of 2 years) climate risk has not had a material effect on the valuation of biomass in sea.